Regular readers may be wondering why, until now, I didn’t have ANY desserts posted.

 1. Place chopped chocolate (or chips) into a heat-proof bowl.

-2. Bring heavy cream to a simmer.
+2. Bring heavy cream to a simmer in a small saucepan.
 Do not boil or scorch.
 Stir occasionally as you bring it up to temperature.

-3. When cream is simmering, pour over chips.
-Let chips sit in the cream for about 3 minutes so that chips melt.
+3. When cream is simmering, remove from heat and pour over the chocolate chips.
+Let chips sit in the hot cream for about 3 minutes so that chips begin to melt.

 4. Stir with a spoon or whisk.
-At first, it will look messy – bits of chocolate in the cream.
+At first, it will look messy – with bits of chocolate floating in the cream.
 Keep stirring!
 Soon you will have a smooth, creamy chocolate ganache mixture.

 Note #2: Many ganache recipes call for corn syrup.
-I don’t.
-It isn’t necessary, and why would anyone want to adulterate great ingredients like cream and chocolate with corn syrup?
+I don’t use it.
+It isn’t necessary and doesn’t create a consistent texture.
+And why would anyone want to adulterate great ingredients like cream and chocolate with corn syrup?